After Michigan school shooting, experts question what could have prevented it

 The district blamed the shooting suspect and his parents for giving answers that led counselors to “conclude he did not intend on committing either self-harm or harm to others,” the superintendent wrote.
 After school officials asked the parents to take their son home for the day, the Crumbleys refused and left, the district said, and the principal or assistant principal were not notified.

-“While we understand this decision has caused anger, confusion and prompted understandable questioning, the counselors made a judgment based on their professional training and clinical experience and did not have all the facts we now know,” Throne said.
+“While we understand this decision has caused anger, confusion and prompted understandable questioning, the counselors made a judgment based on their professional training and clinical experience, and did not have all the facts we now know,” Throne said.

 Determining whether a student’s behavior constitutes a threat is enormously challenging for school officials.
 Some experts said they could not blame Oxford school officials for not predicting the violence they would face.